 Most everyone knows what it feels like to not be included: to not be chosen for the team or feeling out of place within a group.
 It’s hard to imagine not feeling part of a community where you live—but it happens—more often than we want to believe.
 Inclusion happens when we invite individuals to embrace their uniqueness and create spaces for everyone to belong.
 Some of our uniqueness we are born with—race, ethnicity, sexual orientation or gender.
 Other aspects are choices we’ve adopted, like wearing dreadlocks, attending a temple or a church or being vegan.
 Regardless of how we come by our differences, we must learn to be respectful of all individuals.

 Recognition for Our Work

-In 2013 the Grand Rapids Area Chamber of Commerce chose Grand Rapids Community Foundation for its Diversity Visionary Award.
-We are proud to have been selected for this competitive and meaningful award that showcases our inclusion Check out the video.
+The Grand Rapids Area Chamber of Commerce recognized Grand Rapids Community Foundation in 2013 and 2017 with its Diversity Visionary Award.
+We are proud to have been selected for this competitive and meaningful award that showcases our commitment to equity and inclusion.

 Higher Education Happens Here

 Challenge Scholars bridges the education gap by guaranteeing students a last-dollar scholarship and surrounding them with extra academic and college readiness supports beginning in 6th grade.
 Students at Harrison Park School and Westwood Middle School, Union High School are enrolled as Challenge Scholars.
 To be eligible for the two or four year scholarship they must graduate from Union High School.